 Abstract.
 The purpose of this research was to develop a combined sense system that uses both force feedback and visual feedback to determine the shape of the microscopic features of a microsample.
-It is thought that the efficiency of minute procedures would be improved if the operator were able to have a sense of force while using a manipulator.
+Efficiency in performing minute procedures should be improved if the operator can have a sense of force while using a manipulator.
 We used a cantilever to touch a minute object and obtain a reaction force from the degree of bending.
-We constructed a haptic device that gives a sense of that force to the operator, who can feel the force when a user touches the sample with a cantilever.
-In addition, when the haptic device is used in simulations, the user can feel a force as if he had touched the sample.
+We constructed a haptic device that gives a sense of that force to the operator when touching the sample with a cantilever.
+When the haptic device was used in simulations, the user could feel a force as if he had touched the sample.
 Key words: force feedback, haptic interface, simulation.